GoogleChrome/developer.chrome.com/site/en/blog/pop-ups-theyre-making-a-resurgence/index.md

 ## Accessibility

 Accessibility is at the forefront of thinking with the Popover API.
 Accessibility mappings associate the popover with its trigger element, as needed.
-This means you don't need to declare `aria-*` attributes such as `aria-haspopup`, assuming you use one of the triggering attributes like `popovertoggletarget`.
+This means you don't need to declare `aria-*` attributes such as `aria-haspopup`, assuming you use one of the triggering attributes like `popovertargetaction="toggle"`.

 For focus management, you can use the autofocus attribute to move focus to an element inside a popover.
 This is the same as for a Dialog, but the difference comes when returning focus, and that's because of light dismiss.
 In most cases, closing a popover returns focus to the previously focused element.
 But focus gets moved to a clicked element on light dismiss, if it can get focus.
 Check out the [section about focus management](https://open-ui.org/components/popover.research.explainer#focus-management) in the explainer.